 Ithaca College online classes are as close as your computer.
 Enroll in courses that earn the same credits as classroom courses and that are taught interactively by Ithaca College faculty.

-Online courses are delivered using Sakai.
-You will need to have regular access to the Internet and email to participate.
+Online courses are delivered asynchronously using Sakai.
+You will need to have regular Internet access and an ithaca.edu email to participate.
 Contact the faculty member for specific information about each course.

 Refer to HomerConnect for course descriptions.
 Courses are noted as "online" or "lecture" in the course schedules.
 A "hybrid" course is one that relies on both online and lecture teaching methods.